Alonso-del-Arte/chess/doc/Terminology.md

 Swiss system tries to draw a game so as to get paired up with a less able player in the next round.
 Or it may refer to the opening 1. f4 f5 2. e4.
 * **System** &mdash; A series of moves which a player can play without too many adjustments regardless of the opponent's moves.
+Examples of systems include the London system and the Zukertort system.

 ![Skewer for rook](../diagrams/endgames/SkewerForRook.png)